TimParrish/Tooling-Workstation-Optimization/Windows/README.md

 ### Node.js and Chocolatey package manager

-Customize the powershell by launching it and right clicking on the header and selecting 'properties' [Install node.js current LTS version from their website](https://nodejs.org/en/), it includes the chocolatey package manager
+Customize the PowerShell by launching it and right-clicking on the header and selecting 'properties' [Install node.js current LTS version from their website](https://nodejs.org/en/), which includes the Chocolatey package manager

-After installing node and Chocolatey, use the package manager to add a few more programs
+After installing Node and Chocolatey, use the package manager to add a few more programs

 ```
 choco install git sublimetext3 notepadplusplus slack sonos-controller -y